Cash Back vs. Travel Rewards: Which Credit Card Should You Go For?

 Which Is Better, Cash Back Or Miles?

-Of course, the miles vs. cash back showdown isn’t that clear-cut, and the latter offers its own set of perks.
+Of course, the choice isn’t that clear-cut, and the latter offers its own set of perks.
 While travel credit cards can be limited when it comes to using your hard-earned points, cash back cards offer much more flexibility in that respect.

 Once you get the check in your mailbox, you can use it however you please, even to fund your next vacation.
 The cash back rewards program is also much easier to track, calculate, and include in your budget planning.